-Bread Stuffing with Bacon, Apples, Sage, and Caramelized Onions Recipe
+Bread Stuffing with Bacon and Apples

-- 1 teaspoon salt
+- 1 H

-- 2. Increase the heat under the skillet to medium-high and add the onions and 1/4 teaspoon of the salt.
+Increase the heat under the skillet to medium-high and add the onions and 1/4 teaspoon salt.
 Cook until the onions are golden in color, making sure to occasionally stir and scrape the sides and bottom of the pan, about 20 minutes.
 Reduce the heat to medium and continue to cook, stirring more often to prevent burning, until the onions are deep golden brown, another 5 minutes.
 Add the apples and continue to cook another 5 minutes.

-- 3. Transfer the contents of the pan to a large bowl and add the parsley, sage, remaining 3/4 teaspoon salt, and the pepper and mix to combine.
+Transfer the contents of the pan to a large bowl and add the parsley, sage, remaining 3/4 teaspoon salt, and the pepper and mix to combine.
 Add the bread and gently stir again.

 Whisk 1 cup broth and the eggs together in a small bowl.
 If baking the stuffing outside the turkey in a baking dish, add another 1/2 cup broth to the egg mixture.
 Pour the mixture over the bread, add the bacon, and gently toss until thoroughly combined.
 Cover the baking dish with foil and bake in any temperature oven until warmed through, at least 30 minutes.
 If a crisp surface is desired, uncover the stuffing and bake for at least 15 minutes more.
 If baking the stuffing inside the turkey, cram the stuffing into your hen and roast according to whatever recipe you’re using for the turkey.